MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-administration.md

 If your organization decides to switch to another partner, you must take the following steps:

-1. Ask your current partner to [remove the reseller relationship with you](/microsoft-365/admin/misc/add-partner#remove-a-reseller-relationship) in the Partner Center
+1. Ask your current partner to [remove the reseller relationship with you](/microsoft-365/admin/misc/add-partner#remove-a-reseller-relationship) in the Partner Center.
-1. Remove their delegated administration privileges:
+1. Remove their delegated administration privileges by completing the follwoing steps:

    1. In the Microsoft 365 admin center, under **Settings**, select **Partner relationships**, and then select the partner of interest.
    1. In the details pane, select **Remove delegated admin**.